-Definition 3.
-An invisible group or secondary group is a storage group that is not a main group of a set of servers.
+Definition 3 An invisible group or secondary group is a storage group that is not a main group of a set of servers.

-Observation 1.
-The main group that belongs to a set of servers is a superset of all the storage groups which include some of the servers.
+Observation 1 The main group that belongs to a set of servers is a superset of all the storage groups which include some of the servers.

-3.1.5.
-Joining a server to an existing storage group
+3.5 Joining a server to an existing storage group

-To add a new node or server is a usual scenario in clusters.
-In this situation, such a server may be added to an existing storage group.
-There are two cases:

-- (1) the server is empty, that is, without files; - (2) the server is not empty and, therefore, it is necessary to give access to its files.
+To add a new node or server is an usual scenario in the clusters.
+In this situation, such server may be added to an existing storage group.
+There are two cases: (i) the server is empty, that is, without files, and (ii) the server is not empty and, therefore, it is necessary to give access to its files.

-In the first case, we have to create a new storage group, the main group, containing all the servers, as we described previously.
+In the first case, we have to create a new storage group, the main group, cointaining all the servers, as we described previously.
 The original storage group is kept for the management of the files.
 The main group will be initially empty.
 In the second case, we must create two new storage groups, a storage group for storing the files of the new server and the main group, initially empty.
-Also, the original storage group is kept as in the previous case.
+Also, the original storage group is kept, as in the previous case.

-3.1.6.
-Creation of a storage group from two existing groups
+3.6 Creation of a storage group from two existing groups

-Let G_x and G_y be two main storage groups.
-We want to create a third storage group from these two groups, named union group G_z .
-The union group G_z will be formed by all the servers of the original groups G_x and G_y , keeping the existing files in the original groups.
+Let be two main storage groups $G_x$ and $G_y$ .
+We want to create a third storage group from these two groups, named union group $G_z$ .
+The union group $G_z$ will be formed by all the servers of the original groups $G_x$ and $G_y$ , keeping the existing files in the original groups.
 Every operation in the new group is made over all the servers, except if the operations are deployed over files existing in the original groups.
-This behavior is transparent for the user applications using the system, because for such applications there is only a storage group G_z , after the union, that is, the new main group.
+This behaviour is transparent for the user applications using the system, because for such applications there is only a storage group $G_z$ , after the union, that is, the new main group.

 It is important to note that the union of two storage groups is made over main groups.
 However, the invisible groups associated to the main groups do not disappear when the union is made.
 They become invisible groups of the union group.
-Furthermore, the main groups G_x and G_y become invisible groups of the main group G_z , that is
+Furthermore, the main groups $G_x$ and $G_y$ become invisible groups of the main group $G_z$ .